The Eli and Edythe Broad Foundation

 Governance and Leadership

-President: Gerun Riley - Assumed presidency in 2017 after starting with the foundation in 2003 in an entry-level administrative position.
+President: Gerun Riley - Assumed presidency in 2016 after starting with the foundation in 2003 in an entry-level administrative position.
 Riley stated: "For over 13 years I've had the privilege to work side by side with the Broads on their dogged mission to improve the human mind, body and spirit.
-It's a humbling honor to assume the responsibility of leading the charge to continue The Broad Foundation's rigorous dedication to stronger public schools, cutting-edge scientific and medical research and accessibility to the arts."
+It's a humbling honour to assume the responsibility of leading the charge to continue The Broad Foundation's rigorous dedication to stronger public schools, cutting-edge scientific and medical research and accessibility to the arts."

 Trustees: